shad-1/Learning-Log/README.md

 ### Handling Distractions
 - Keep daily goal list on screen to remind yourself of what you want to accomplish.
 (5/2/22)
+- Consistently refocus on your purpose to avoid getting lost in what you are doing.
+Can you brighten someone's day?
+(5/3/22)

 ## People

 - Always celebrate the victories, successes, and contributions of others.
 - Be quick to compliment ingenuity, effort, and thoughtfulness.
+- Do not take offense to seemingly errant suggestions or comments.
+Meekly ask for clarificaiton, and focus on the big picture of helping the company.
+(5/3/22)

 ### Disagreements
 - If you think you have a better way, ask something like "Is there a disadvantage to...?"